RoterHund/ibm-javascript/README.md

+Scope:
+- Understand where variables work: Learn how 'var,' 'let,' and 'const' variables operate in different parts of your code, where you can use them, and potential issues they might cause.
+- Know how variables behave: Discover the distinct behaviors of 'var,' 'let,' and 'const.'
+Understand how they can change and when they remain constant.
+Learn why declaring variables with 'var,' 'let,' and 'const' is essential for maintaining safe and reliable data.
+- Learn the right way to use them: Determine when to use 'let' for changing data, 'const' for constants, and why using 'var' might not be the best choice anymore.
+It's important to selecting the right variable for the code.
+- Make your code stronger: Through a deep understanding of 'var,' 'let,' and 'const,' you'll write more resilient code less prone to breakage.
+Avoid bugs and create code that is not only comprehensible to you but also to others, ensuring it operates smoothly.

 BookSystem:
 - Implements a book management interface: Create an interface to collect book details including name, author, description, and page count using HTML form elements.
 - Stores and manages book data: Use JavaScript arrays and objects to store and manage book information entered by users, allowing for functionalities like adding, editing, and deleting book entries.